kumarkunalbd/Git-Mobiliya/Readme.md

 #  Command implemented today

-- git init: Intializes the git directory
+- git init: Intializes the git (new) directory.(Adding changes to test different set of changes on 2 branches)
 - git add : Add changes to the staging area of git
 - git config: do configuration related to git
 - git status: Compare the status of various file in git staging area, working directory and currrent branch